lil-S/dmarc-visualizer/README.md

 Step by step instructions for installing dmarc-visualizer by debricked on Windows 10 with WSL 2 and with imap and GeoLite2 Database support.

 ### Activate WSL 2 and download a Linux Distro
-* First of all activate WSL2 in the Windows feature settings and restart your computer
+* First of all, if you haven't already, activate WSL2 in the Windows feature settings and restart your computer
 * Go to the Microsoft Store and search for Ubuntu and install it
 * More details can be found here: https://docs.microsoft.com/en-us/windows/wsl/install-win10